-It is estimated that 8,390 deaths (5,730 men and 2,660 women) from these two diseases will occur this year.
-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
-The five-year survival rate of people with oral or oropharyngeal cancer is 62%, and the ten-year survival rate is 51%.
+It is estimated that 8,650 deaths (6,010 men and 2,640 women) from these two diseases will occur this year.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
+The five-year survival rate of people with oral or oropharyngeal cancer is 63%, and the ten-year survival rate is 51%.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
+These estimates are based on data from thousands of people with this type of cancer in the United States each year, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he or she will live with oral or oropharyngeal cancer.
 Because survival statistics are often measured in multi-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics .

-Statistics adapted from the American Cancer Society’s publication, Cancer Facts and Figures 2014.
+Statistics adapted from the American Cancer Society’s publication, Cancer Facts and Figures 2015.

 The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.